Shtaiwee1/Tasks/README.md

 # Tasks:
-A Full stack MERN project with all CRUD operations included.
+A Full Stack MERN project with all CRUD operations included.

 # Details: